Organization and Architecture

 Both the structure and functioning of a computer are, in essence, simple.
 The basic functions that a computer can perform.
 In general terms, there are only four:

 The computer interacts in some fashion with its external environment.
 In general, all of its linkages to the external environment can be classified as peripheral devices or communication lines.
-We will have something to say about both types of linkages.
 But of greater concern in this book is the internal structure of the computer itself.
 There are four main structural components:

 - Central processing unit (CPU): Controls the operation of the computer and performs its data processing functions; often simply referred to as processor.